Steelnight/DumpDate/README.md

 🌍 6.
 Multi-User / Household Support
 	•	One instance can manage multiple addresses or users.
 	•	Configurable chat mapping per location.
-\n## High-Performance Caching\n\nThis library uses a high-performance SQLite database for address lookups to ensure fast and efficient operation.
-Before using the library for the first time, you must build the local address cache.\n\nTo do this, run the following command from the root of the project:\n\n```bash\npoetry run python build_cache.py\n```\n\nThis will create an `address_lookup.db` file in the project's root directory.
-It is recommended to run this command periodically (e.g., once a week or month) to keep the address data up-to-date.